 Wyoming: Over a field of 1500 pads we built a new corporate microwave backbone ring.
 This included 6 new towers, demolishing 3 old towers, a ~400Mbps Ethernet ring, corporate WiFi access, and all equipment.
 Field SCADA was restructured to remove a lot of the old SCADA backbone and replace with new microwave short hops.
 Another turn key project.

 Colorado: Construction of four monopole towers, spur shots off of corporate microwave rings with WiFi and scada antennas.
-This was the first installs of this type of tower for an international oil company, new in that it's a direct burial monopole, no concrete, and thus a 2 hour process once the poll is prepared.
+This was the first installs of this type of tower for an international oil company, new in that it's a direct burial monopole, no concrete, and thus a 2 hour process once the pole is prepared.

 Colorado: Embedded contractors to an international oil company for approximately 2 years, with sole day to day responsibility for ~5000 field/slave/pad radios and the infrastructure related to the system.